jillbarta/Project-2/README.md

 We used Python version 3.8.8.
 The packages used were numpy version 1.20.1, pandas version 1.2.4 , Pillow version 8.2.0, and scipy version 1.6.2.
 ### Usage
+We first started by loading in the images of the states.
+We found the pixel count for blue, red, and purple for each state with current district boundaries.
+Next we found counts of pixels for each shade of blue, red, and purple for each state with hypothetical non-gerrymandered district boundaries.
+We then performed a chi-squared test using these counts for each state to determine if there is a significant difference in counts for current vs. non-gerrymandered districts.
+To verify our model, we loaded in and cleaned the data from Dave's Redistricting congressional votes for each state's districts.
+We then calculated the declination angle which verifys whether or not gerrymandering has occurred.
+We then compared our results with the declination angle results to test the accuracy of our results.

 ## Data
 FiveThirtyEight Data